welkineins/programming-list/javascript-list.md

 ### Desktop Framework
 - [MacGap](https://github.com/MacGapProject/MacGap1) - The MacGap project provides HTML/JS/CSS developers an Xcode project for developing Native OSX Apps that run in OSX's WebView and take advantage of WebKit technologies.
+- [Electron](http://electron.atom.io/) - With Electron, creating a desktop application for your company or idea is easy.
+Initially developed for GitHub's Atom editor, Electron has since been used to create applications by companies like Microsoft, Facebook, Slack, and Docker.

 ### Visualization
 - [p5.js](http://p5js.org/) - p5.js is a JavaScript library that starts with the original goal of Processing.